 Today your Wild West journey begins!
 Please take the shuttle bus to your Los Angeles airport hotel.
-You will meet your Eaglerider guides and your fellow riders in the hotel lobby to head over to Eaglerider for your bike assignment.
-Afterwards you’ll go over information about your upcoming trip.
-After the meet and greet, make sure to explore L.A.’s night life in Hollywood or Santa Monica or just get a goodnight sleep and get ready for the first day’s ride tomorrow!
+There you will get to meet your fellow riders and Tour Leaders.
+Your guides will outline the entire tour in a formal Orientation Meeting, covering topics like safe group riding practices, weather, time-management, etc. Afterwards you have time at leisure to explore L.A.’s night life in Hollywood or Santa Monica or just get a goodnight sleep and get ready for the first day’s ride tomorrow!

 DAY 2 Los Angeles, CA – Palm Springs, CA 190.0 mi / 304.0 km

 After our Welcome Breakfast the moment has come – you will get transferred to EagleRider in Los Angeles to pick-up your bike.
 After an orientation we head south and west to ride the winding mountain road down to Lake Elsinore.
 After lunch, the cool air bathes us as we wind our way up more mountainous roads into the San Bernardino National Forest, skirting the slopes of San Jacinto Mountain.
 Our descent into Palm Springs is spectacular, and we will enjoy our first night on the road among the Palm Trees and night life that make up this iconic town.

 DAY 3 Palm Springs, CA – Laughlin, NV 232.0 mi / 371.2 km